 I find the easiest method is to rest the cob in a shallow bowl to catch the kernels and any juices that escape—those juices add flavor to the final dish.

-Step 3: Combine and Season the Salsa
+Step 3: Toss and Season Everything

 - grilled corn kernels from Step 2